Angular Momentum Loss Due to Spin-Orbit Effects in the Post-Minkowskian Expansion: General framework

 \subsection{Eikonal operator}

-The eikonal operator provides an expression for the final state of a gravitational collision in the classical limit.
-It can be constructed out of the following ingredients: 1) the conservative eikonal phase $2\tilde\delta$, which determines the impulse (see \cite{DiVecchia:2023frv} for a review) and is sensitive to spin effects already at tree level \cite{Vines:2017hyw,Guevara:2018wpp,Guevara:2019fsj}, 2) the gravitational waveform $\tilde{\mathcal{A}}^{\mu\nu}$ \cite{Kovacs:1977uw,Thorne:1980ru,Jakobsen:2020ksu,Mougiakakos:2020laz,Jakobsen:2021smu,Mougiakakos:2021ckm}, obtained to leading order from the (connected) tree-level five-point amplitude $\mathcal{A}^{\mu\nu}$ via Fourier transform (see Eq.~\eqref{A}), which describes the emission of gravitational waves, 3) the Weinberg soft factor augmented with the Feynman $-i0$ prescription, which encodes the effects due to the static Coulombic field \cite{Manohar:2022dea,DiVecchia:2022owy},
+In the classical limit, the $S$-matrix simplifies and takes the form described by the eikonal operator, which can be constructed out of the following ingredients: 1) the conservative eikonal phase $2\tilde\delta$, whose derivative with respect to the impact parameter yields the impulse (see \cite{DiVecchia:2023frv} for a review) and which depends on spin already at tree level \cite{Vines:2017hyw,Guevara:2018wpp,Guevara:2019fsj}, 2) the waveform $\tilde{\mathcal{A}}^{\mu\nu}$ \cite{Kovacs:1977uw,Thorne:1980ru,Jakobsen:2020ksu,Mougiakakos:2020laz,Jakobsen:2021smu,Mougiakakos:2021ckm}, which at leading PM order is given by the Fourier transform (see Eq.~\eqref{A}) of the (connected) tree-level five-point amplitude $\mathcal{A}^{\mu\nu}$ and describes the emission of gravitational radiation, 3) the Weinberg soft factor augmented with the Feynman $-i0$ prescription, which encodes the effects due to the static Coulombic field \cite{Manohar:2022dea,DiVecchia:2022owy},

 with $\Theta$ the Heaviside step function and $\omega^\ast$ a cutoff to be sent to zero at a later stage.
 Introducing graviton creation/annihilation operators $\hat a_k^\dagger$, $\hat a_k$ (see Appendix~\ref{app:FT} for more details), the eikonal operator we are going to employ in this work takes the schematic form \footnote{See Refs.~\cite{DiVecchia:2022owy,DiVecchia:2022piu,DiVecchia:2023frv} for more details on the eikonal operator and on the inclusion of static effects.}